 At this juncture, we are well aware of the rapid rise in interest rates as the Federal Reserve continues to push rates higher in an effort to curb inflation.
 These aggressive increases have made it harder to refinance federal loans at a competitive fixed interest rate.
 What was once a very clear decision to privatize these loans in favor of a more competitive interest rate, is no longer an easy decision.
 This will likely remain the case until the Federal Reserve begins the slow process of decreasing rates at some unknown point in the future.

 Student Loan Forgiveness

-Pay attention to when the grace period officially expires.
-At that time, be prepared to refinance with private lenders with the purpose of securing lower interest rates.
+Pay attention to when the forbearance period officially expires.
+At that time, be prepared to refinance with a private lender IF you are able to secure a more competitive interest rate.
 Work with your financial advisor to determine what terms best suit your specific situation.
-It’s essential to balance eliminating debt AND saving for retirement at the same time no matter how daunting that seems (compounding matters!).
+It’s essential to balance eliminating debt AND saving for retirement (compounding matters!).
 A good financial advisor can help break down what your long-term financial picture might look like based on the decisions you make now.

 Of course, if you are seeking PSLF, don’t refinance (and do not make payments during forbearance).
 Keep your federal loans and know this grace period COUNTS towards your 120 qualifying payments.

 Have questions?
 Don’t hesitate to call.
 We are passionate about education at no cost to you.

 Want more updates on hot financial topics?
 Follow us on Facebook, Twitter and LinkedIn.